mamedev/mame/docs/source/techspecs/memory.rst

 A memory share can be created if it doesn't exist in a memory map through that creator class.
 If it already exists it is just retrieved.
-That class behaves like a pointer but also has the share() method to get th memory_share object and the bytes(), endianness(), bitwidth() and bytewidth() methods for share information.
+That class behaves like a pointer but also has the target() method to get the memory_share object and the bytes(), endianness(), bitwidth() and bytewidth() methods for share information.

 | memory_share \*memshare(string tag) const;